Indrikoterio/inferencilo/README.md

 Please refer to the test programs for examples of how to use these.

-To run the tests, go to the test folder and execute 'run'.
+To run the tests, open a terminal window, go to the test folder, and execute 'run'.

 ```
  cd test